Law Library Maps

 Library catalog screenshot:

-For information on finding journal articles in electronic databases, see the library's Finding Articles page.
+For information on finding journal articles in electronic databases, see the library's Articles page.

 - Display Items (location shows in catalog as Display Case – Main Floor): Currently in one of the library's displays, but typically still available to check out.
-Ask at the Information Desk for more helping finding these.
+Ask at the Information Desk for assistance.

 - Government Documents: lower level shelf sections L-8 through L-18.
 More government documents are available on microform.